-The former captain’s manager Annisha Gupta called Harmanpreet a “manipulative, lying, immature, undeserving captain” and further went on to say that the women’s team believed in “politics not sport”.
+The former captain’s manager Annisha Gupta called Harmanpreet a “manipulative, lying, immature, undeserving captain” and went on to say that the women’s team believed in “politics not sport”.

 “Unfortunately @BCCIWomen believes in politics not sport.
-After witnessing what @M_Raj03 ‘s experience could do in IndvIre it’s shocking that they went with what pleases @ImHarmanpreet -a manipulative, lying, immature, undeserving captain,” Annisha’s tweet read.
+After witnessing what @M_Raj03 ‘s experience could do in IndvIre it’s shocking that they went with what pleases @ImHarmanpreet – a manipulative, lying, immature, undeserving captain,” Annisha’s tweet read.

-Annisha’s reaction came after Harmanpreet had said in the post-match presentation on Friday that she had “no regrets” in leaving out Mithali from the playing XI at the Sir Vivian Richards Stadium at North Sound in Antigua.
+Annisha’s reaction came after Harmanpreet had said in the post-match presentation on Friday that she had “no regrets” about leaving out Mithali from the playing XI at the Sir Vivian Richards Stadium at North Sound in Antigua.

 Annisha, however, later deleted the unverified Twitter handle, but took ownership of the tweets and defended her criticism by saying it came “from the right place”.

 “I’d like to say that I don’t know what is going on on the inside but, now that the matches are being telecast, we can see who is performing and who is not,” Annisha told ESPNcricinfo.

 “And we can see the kind of treatment that Mithali has received despite her brilliant performance and despite showing stability and consistency.
 The kind of treatment she has received is completely uncalled for and there is something deeper that we need to look at than just the statements that have been coming out.

 “There are statements coming out that they wanted to give younger cricketers a chance but you don’t drop your senior-most, most experienced players in a semi-final against a country like England.
 It goes beyond giving the youngsters a chance,” she added.